 Reducing the environmental impacts of the materials and processes used to make our products

-Measuring and reducing the environmental impacts of our facilities and business travel
+Measuring and reducing the environmental impacts of our facilities and being a great employer

 Sourcing responsibly to improve conditions for the people who make our products